stanislavlevin/bind9/bind/doc/arm/reference.rst

    :tags: query
    :short: Allows or disallows fallback to recursion if forwarding has failed; it is always used in conjunction with the :any:`forwarders` statement.

-   This option is only meaningful if the forwarders list is not empty.
+   This option is only meaningful if the :any:`forwarders` list is not empty.
 A value of ``first`` is the default and causes the server to query the forwarders first; if that does not answer the question, the server then looks for the answer itself.
 If ``only`` is